Web Services - Security

-If a client sends an XML request to a server, then question is that can we ensure that the communication remains confidential?
+If a client sends an XML request to a server, can we ensure that the communication remains confidential?

-XML-RPC and SOAP run primariy on top of HTTP.
+- XML-RPC and SOAP run primarily on top of HTTP.

-HTTP has support for Secure Socktes Layer (SSL).
+- HTTP has support for Secure Sockets Layer (SSL).

-But a single web service may consist of a chain of applications.
-For example one large service might tie together the services of three other applications.
+A single web service may consist of a chain of applications.
+For example, one large service might tie together the services of three other applications.
 In this case, SSL is not adequate; the messages need to be encrypted at each node along the service path, and each node represents a potential weak link in the chain.
 Currently, there is no agreed-upon solution to this issue, but one promising solution is the W3C XML Encryption Standard.
 This standard provides a framework for encrypting and decrypting entire XML documents or just portions of an XML document.
-Check it at http://www.w3.org/Encryption
+You can check it at https://www.w3.org/Encryption

 If a client connects to a web service, how do we identify the user?
-And is the user authorized to use the service?
+Is the user authorized to use the service?

 HTTP includes built-in support for Basic and Digest authentication, and services can therefore be protected in much the same manner as HTML documents are currently protected.

-SOAP Security Extensions: Digital Signature (SOAP-DSIG).
-DSIG leverages public key cryptography to digitally sign SOAP messages.
-This enables the client or server to validate the identity of the other party.
-Check it at http://www.w3.org/TR/SOAP-dsig.
+SOAP Digital Signature (SOAP-DSIG) leverages public key cryptography to digitally sign SOAP messages.
+It enables the client or server to validate the identity of the other party.
+Check it at https://www.w3.org/TR/SOAP-dsig.

 The Organization for the Advancement of Structured Information Standards (OASIS) is working on the Security Assertion Markup Language (SAML).